jtroo/kanata/README.md

 etc. Personally these customizations are not the only ones I use.

 However, QMK doesn't run everywhere.
 In fact, it doesn't run on **most** hardware you can get.
-You can't get it to run on a laptop keyboard, or any mainstream office keyboard out there.
+You can't get it to run on a laptop keyboard or any mainstream office keyboard out there.
+I believe that the comfort and empowerment QMK provides should be available to anyone with a computer on their existing hardware, instead of having to purchase an enthusiast mechanical keyboard. (which are admittedly very nice (I own a few) — but can be costly)

 The current best solution that I've found for keyboards that don't run QMK is [kmonad](https://github.com/david-janssen/kmonad).
 This is an excellent project and I strongly recommend it if you want to use something similar right now.

 The reason for this project's existence is that kmonad is written in Haskell and I have no idea how to begin contributing to a Haskell project.
-I think Haskell is a great language, but I really can't wrap my head around it.
+From an outsider's perspective I think Haskell is a great language, but I really can't wrap my head around it.
 One feature missing from kmonad that affects my personal workflow is QMK's default [tap-hold](https://docs.qmk.fm/#/tap_hold?id=tapping-force-hold) behaviour.

 This project is written in Rust because Rust is my favourite programming